 "You decided to swing by, after all."

 Mazikeen leaned her hip against the side of the booth and looked down at them with an enigmatic smile.
 After a brief 'vacation' from the club, she was back bartending for her former boss on a part time basis.
-It didn't come as much of a surprise to Chloe, who had witnessed her frustration in finding the same kind of fulfillment in other jobs.
-Not surprisingly, none of them had been as exhilarating for her as working at Lux, though it had probably more to do with Lucifer than the job itself.
-Of course, there was her side job as a bounty hunter for the L.A.P.D or, on occasion, the highest bidder.
+It didn't come as much of a surprise to Chloe, who had witnessed her frustration in finding the same kind of fulfillment in all other jobs where, inevitably, she had failed to fit in.
+Not surprisingly, none of them had been as gratifying for her as working at Lux, though it had probably more to do with Lucifer than the job itself.
+They had a strange connection, a shared past, a mystery they both kept hidden and one that Chloe could only hope to uncover one day.
+Lux was only the chain that linked them together these days.
+Of course, there was also her side job as a bounty hunter for the L.A.P.D or, on occasion, the highest bidder.
 In any case it appeared Maze had found her calling, and she was damn good at it.

 "So what's your poison?"